OrgPad-com/orgpad-translations/README.md

 # Contributing

 We appreciate formal and informal contributions.
-If you want to submit corrections or small improvements, please open a Pull Request or let us know using the support [at] orgpad.com e-mail address or using the [social media](https://orgpad.com/s/vwWxIb2TgHh).
+If you want to submit corrections or small improvements, please open a Pull Request or let us know using the support@orgpad.info e-mail address or using the [social media](https://orgpad.com/s/vwWxIb2TgHh).
 For anything bigger, such as a full new language, please let us know beforehand to discuss the approach.